 This trope is for Eldritch Abominations that either naturally resemble (somewhat) ordinary animals, or else possess Animorphism and spend a good deal of time in the animal form.

-The Beast, possibly the sentient incarnation of Gut's hatred and rage (and boy does hehave a lot of either) usually takes the form of a large canine with lightning-bolt eyes.
-The Berserker's armor, which previously had a Skull For A Helmet, is in the shape of a snarling wolf's head now that he wears it.
+The Beast, Gut's Enemy Within and possibly the sentient incarnation of his hatred and rage (and boy does hehave a lot of both) usually takes the form of a large canine with lightning bolt-shaped eyes.
+The Berserker armor's helmet, which was previously skull-shaped, now resembles its face when Guts wears it.

 Several Apostles also have animalistic One-Winged Angel forms as well, most notably Zodd (pantherlike minotaur), Rosine (gigantic moth), and the Count (humongous slug).